 We flew into Geneva, Switzerland and stayed there for a few days before being picked up at our hotel and driven down to Chamonix where we would start the trek.
 We purchased the luxury package through Pygmy Elephant which allowed us to stay and "nicer" hotels where we could have a few more amenities with private rooms.
 Many people would argue that part of the charm of this particular hike is the hut-to-hut aspect of the route.
 Being able to stay in remote hilltop rifugios in dorm-style accommodations with million dollar views of the nearby glaciers is what makes this so special.
 I just like my privacy and was able to afford private rooms for the majority of this hike.
 You do you.

 Our first Hotel in Chamonix was Hotel Mont Blanc.
-This place was gorgeous and had spectacular views of the peak of Mont Blanc, the whole reason we were here.
+This place is gorgeous and has spectacular views of the peak of Mont Blanc, the whole reason we were here.
 This hotel was so beautiful, we booked an additional night here at the end of the hike.

 Planpraz to Les Houches